Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 In Meiringen, I found a tiny, pretty town all too thrilled to be associated with Sherlock.
 First I visited the Sherlock Holmes Museum, which has a painstakingly created replica of Sherlock and Watson’s living room.

 No literary detail is overlooked here — every single prop is part of a story.
 Including those knives on the wall.

 Models of select Sherlock Holmes stories were built:

 You can also see letters written to and from Sherlock:

 To this day, if you write a letter to Sherlock Holmes, his secretary will answer you on his behalf!
 I won’t ruin the surprise, but the reply is simply delightful.

 Even though I’m not a Sherlock Holmes fan, I loved this museum because you can see the passion that went into curating it.
 This is a museum built with love, and you feel that love when you walk through the rooms.

-Next, Mario and I headed to check out the falls.
-We had bought a combination ticket that gave us access to the museum and a round-trip ride on the funicular to the top.
+Next, I headed to check out the falls.
+I had bought a combination ticket that gave me access to the museum and a round-trip ride on the funicular to the top.

-With all the rain and mist, it wasn’t exactly an ideal day — but we loved it.
+With all the rain and mist, it wasn’t exactly an ideal day — but I loved it.